tokio-rs/website/content/blog/2020-04-preemption.md

 spawned.
 In this definition, how does one detect scenarios where spawning a new thread **reduces** throughput?
 This can happen when the scheduler is generally under load and adding threads would make the situation much worse.
 To combat this, the .NET thread pool uses [hill climbing][hill].
+[This article][hill2] provides a good overview of how it works.

 The second problem is that any automatic detection strategy will be vulnerable to bursty or otherwise uneven workloads.
-This specific problem has been the bane of the .NET thread pool and is known as the "stuttering" problem.
+This specific problem has been the bane of the .NET thread pool and is known as the ["stuttering" problem][stutter].
 The hill climbing strategy requires some period of time (hundreds of milliseconds) to adapt to load changes.
 This time period is needed, in part, to be able to determine that adding threads is improving the situation and not making it worse.